I love to share new releases, interesting news and special events with my readers, so please sign up here

 Well, here we are in beautiful Florida.
 Again.
 The Husband and I came down to St Pete Beach about two weeks ago to attend the Novelists Inc. conference – the best conference for working professional writers in the world – and enjoyed it thoroughly.
 More information about that in a …

 This has been the most entertaining weekend !
 The Husband is a mineral collector, and our house is full of mineral specimens, neatly mounted on plexiglass cubes in lighted cases.
-While I like and admire his collection, I prefer my mineral specimens faceted and mounted in precious metals for wearing, but that’s another story…
+While I like and admire his collection, I prefer my mineral specimens faceted and mounted in precious metals for wearing, …

 It’s hot here – blisteringly, uncomfortably hot.
 Of course, it usually is this time every year (it is summer, after all!) but as we had a lovely cool spring it just seems hotter.
 I vote that Willis Carrier, the man who invented air conditioning, be immediately voted a saint!
 Needless …

 Janis is speaking at Dallas MWASW group Self-Publishing: the Good, the Bad, and the Ugly Self-publishing can be very freeing and lucrative for some, but it isn’t for everyone.
 Janis Patterson learned how to self-publish the hard way and is happy to share what she knows.
+Explore the ins and …

 Seldom in my writing career has so much wonderful stuff happened at once!